This chapter describes how to manage your client controllers through Operations Center.

 Refer to Configuring plugin catalogs for details.

-When using CloudBees CI on modern cloud platforms, if a Client Master is no longer necessary or if it is no longer required for it to be connected to the Operations Center, it should be released.
+When using CloudBees CI on modern cloud platforms, if a client controller is no longer necessary or if it is no longer required for it to be connected to the Operations Center, it should be released.

-When using CloudBees CI on traditional platforms, if you want to stop managing some of your Client Masters or if you decide you do not want to use the Operations Center, you can release your Client Masters.
+When using CloudBees CI on traditional platforms, if you want to stop managing some of your client controllers or if you decide you do not want to use the Operations Center, you can release your client controllers.

-Releasing a Client Master will permanently remove it from the Operations Center cluster.
+Releasing a client controller will permanently remove it from the Operations Center cluster.

-The connection details that the Client Master has will be invalidated and new connection details will need to be pushed to rejoin the Client Master with an Operations Center cluster.
+The connection details that the client controller has will be invalidated and new connection details will need to be pushed to rejoin the client controller with an Operations Center cluster.

 Access to any licenses or other resources that have been provided by the Operations Center cluster will be removed.

-You can release a Client Master in two ways:
+You can release a client controller in two ways:

 Using the UI